hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 Suppose we have a superclass `Orchestra` and a subclass `StringQuartet`.
 The constructors of these classes must work together to ensure a valid instance.
 The `StringQuartet` constructor is responsible for any `StringQuartet`-specific fields, while the `Orchestra` constructor is responsible for fields declared in the `Orchestra` class.
 Since code in the `StringQuartet` constructor might refer to fields initialized by the `Orchestra` constructor, the latter must run first.

 This example illustrates that constructors should run from top to bottom.
-This also means that a superclass constructor must finish initializing its fields before a subclass constructor starts.
-This ensures proper object state initialization and prevents access to uninitialized fields.
+This also means that a superclass constructor must finish initializing its fields before a subclass constructor starts, ensuring proper object state initialization and preventing access to uninitialized fields.
 Java enforces this by requiring explicit constructor calls (like `super(...)` or `this(...)`) to be the first statement in a constructor body, and constructor arguments cannot access the current object.
 While these rules ensure that constructors behave predictably, they may restrict the use of common programming patterns in constructor methods.
 The following code example illustrates this point:

 ```java
 class StringQuartet extends Orchestra {